casper-network/ceps/text/3009-transfer-with-authorization.md

 - The chain name is stored under the key `chain_name` with the type `String`.
-- Recommend to use CAIP-2 chain ids (e.g.: casper:casper, casper:casper-test, or
+- Must use CAIP-2 chain ids (e.g.: casper:casper, casper:casper-test, or
   casper:casper-net-1).

 #### Used nonces